-This campaign type uses information from your app to automatically optimize ads across Search, Play, YouTube, Discover, and over 3 million sites and apps.
+This campaign type uses information from your app to automatically optimise ads across Search, Play, YouTube, Discover and over 3 million sites and apps.

 Why choose App campaigns

-- App promotion: Drive installs, engagements, and signups for your app on mobile devices.
+- App promotion: Drive instals, engagements and signups for your app on mobile devices.

 Types of App campaigns

-If your account is eligible, you may notice 3 App campaign subtypes:
+If your account is eligible, you may notice three App campaign subtypes:

-Local campaigns help you bring people to your physical stores and venues.
+Local campaigns help you bring people to your physical shops and venues.

-Your ads will be optimized by Google AI to appear across Search, Display, Google Maps, and YouTube.
+Your ads will be optimised by Google AI to appear across Search, Display, Google Maps and YouTube.

 Why choose Local campaigns

-- In-person store sales: Use online ads to promote your inventory and bring shoppers into your physical stores.
+- In-person shop sales: Use online ads to promote your inventory and bring shoppers into your physical shops.